iSOLveIT/protege_owl/_sources/index.rst.txt

 analogous to the distinction between relations and attributes in entity-relation modeling.
 A relation in an E/R model is similar to an object property in OWL and an attribute is similar to a datatype property.
-Because datatypes don’t have all the power of OWL objects, many of the capabilities for object properties described in section 4.8 such as having an inverse or being transitive aren’t available for datatype properties.
+Because datatypes don't have all the power of OWL objects, many of the capabilities for object properties described in section 4.8 such as having an inverse or being transitive aren't available for datatype properties.

 | 5.1 Defining a Data Property